kudobuilder/operators/repository/kafka/docs/latest/custom.md

 ```
 #### Updating the custom configuration

 The KUDO Kafka custom configuration ConfigMap isn't watched by the KUDO controller.
-Therefore any updates done in the custom configuration will need a later rolling restart.
+Therefore any updates to the custom configurations will need a rolling restart of the statefulset.

 Edit the configmap with changes we want to rollout: